acontre42/Hangman/README.md

 A web-based game of Hangman using movie titles.
-Uses Javascript, HTML and CSS.
+Uses JavaScript, HTML and CSS.